LukasKnuth/lknuth.dev/content/writings/three_levels_git_alias.md

 ## Level 1

-This is a simple alias that saves us from typing a full git sub-command, including its options:
+A simple alias that saves us from typing a full git sub-command, including its options:

 ```bash
 sx = "status --porcelain"
 ```

-This allows us to type `git sx`, which is equivalent to typing `git status --porcelain`.
+We can now type `git sx`, which is equivalent to typing `git status --porcelain`.
 It's the simplest type of alias, but it already saves us from typing and remembering a bit of stuff.
 Note that we can still add any additional options we like.
 For example, `git sx --staged` is equivalent to `git status --porcelain --staged`.